uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 - **Clearly and concisely describe the issue** and provide screenshots if required.
 - **Link any related existing issues**.

-If the issues is a code related issue, also include the following:
+If the issue is a code related issue, also include the following:

 - **Describe the exact steps which reproduce the problem** in as many details as possible.
   For example, how you were generating a resource.